Coach House Design Adelaide Hills | SpaceCraft Joinery | Projects

 To settle this grand old structure and make everything true, Craig laid a concrete slab throughout with herringbone flooring to go over the top at the end of the build.
 That meant we had to manufacture the kickers or timber ribbing for any joinery extending to floor level 16 millimetres short to allow for that flooring to slide straight under when it’s installed.
 It’s little details like this that really make the difference.
 That’s why we always strive to have a good working relationship with any project builder and/or architect.

 As the kitchen is the real hero (Prince Charming?) in this story, let’s start there.
-Sited butting up to the grand arch widow, it fills the kitchen with light and a glorious outlook.
-Bre planned the L-shaped layout meticulously to offer the maximum storage, as well as accommodate these Belling appliances: the 600-millimetre underbench oven with induction cooktop above; a concealed rangehood; and a dishwasher fully integrated to become invisible.
+Sited butting up to the grand arch window, it fills the kitchen with light and a glorious outlook.
+We planned the L-shaped layout meticulously to offer the maximum storage, as well as accommodate these Belling appliances: the 600-millimetre underbench oven with induction cooktop above; a concealed rangehood; and a dishwasher fully integrated to become invisible.

 Whilst the palette is deliberately restrained, it’s not quite as black and white as it might seem.
 There is subtlety and nuance.
 The custom-built bench cabinetry, for example, is stained just a little lighter than charcoal, so it still reveals the grain and texture of the Tasmanian oak.
 The Oceanic profile overhead doors and open shelving, meanwhile, are painted in Porter’s Washed Linen.
 This shelving was a good test of our building and installing precision as they had to fit snugly underneath a support beam and line up perfectly with the frame for the overhead doors.